 At that time, the mostly British, Dutch or French guests simply looked for a free spot on the meadow.
 There were no plots or pitches yet.
 The tents did not have zippers yet, but had to be closed with ribbons and sometimes laboriously unknotted again.
 All campers shared a water tap and a toilet.
 Camping life was simple, but an affordable holiday experience for the whole family.

 The times of water bucket and queue in front of the toilet are long gone.
 Today, the meadow of yesteryear presents itself as a modern and very well maintained 4-star campsite, where guests from all over the world feel equally at home with their tent, caravan or motorhome.
 What remains is the unique view of the Eiger and Mönch.
 And the warmth of the hosts.
-While pioneer and »Camping Grosi« (meaning camping grannie) Lily has meanwhile retreated behind the scenes due to her age (where she often bakes cakes or cookies with a whole host of guest children), daughter Heidi is at the front line from April to the end of September, working for the well-being of guests.
+While pioneer and »Camping Grosi« (meaning camping grannie) Lily has meanwhile retreated behind the scenes due to her age, daughter Heidi is at the front line from April to the end of September, working for the well-being of guests.
 With straw hat and waving skirt, she cycles across the square, answering questions here or making sure that the night's rest is kept with sympathetic severity there. »My guests appreciate the quiet location and the fantastic view of the mountains,« she enthuses, »that's why many of them have come for decades and now come with their grandchildren.«

 Actually, she too would already be retired.
 But she doesn't want to stop.
 At Christmas alone, she devodedly writes hundreds of personal Christmas cards to her guests. »Should I just sit around all day?
 A life without my guests?
 It's out of the question!«

 (Text German version: Bettina Fuchs, photographs: Camping Hobby 3)